Redefining Our Downtown Campus

 - Pace students, faculty, and staff deserve new, modern buildings to study, live, and work in.
 The new building will essentially replace One Pace Plaza East, which is more than 50 years old.

-- We’ll unlock about $200 million or more in unused development rights on Pace Plaza.
+- We’ll unlock a considerable amount of unused development rights on Pace Plaza.

 - The new building will be built before any work starts on One Pace Plaza East, making this a far less disruptive option than renovating One Pace Plaza East while it remains in use.

-- We’ll avoid $100 million in required renovations and upgrades on One Pace Plaza East.
+- We’ll avoid required renovations and upgrades on One Pace Plaza East.

 - We’ll be able to do all this without spending any tuition dollars or taking on new debt.